kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 kubectl delete policy <API_NAME> -n <NAMESPACE>
 ```

-4. Edit host of ApiRule
+4. Edit host of APIRule

-To make the service return to its original host, edit the `spec.service.host` field of ApiRule to an original value.
+To make the service return to its original host, edit the `spec.service.host` field of APIRule to an original value.

 ```shell script
 kubectl edit apirule <APIRULE_NAME> -n <NAMESPACE>